Understanding Man Overboard (MOB) Recovery Equipment & Methods (2026 Guide)

 Where equipment design allows, vertical lifting systems may be integrated with horizontal recovery equipment to improve stability and casualty control during transfer.

-However, horizontal recovery remains the preferred method where practicable, due to reduced risk of physiological complications, including rescue collapse (circulatory instability), particularly in hypothermic or otherwise compromised casualties.
+However, horizontal recovery remains the preferred method where practicable, due to the reduced risk of physiological complications, including rescue collapse (circulatory instability), particularly in hypothermic or otherwise compromised casualties.

 Key Takeaway for Man Overboard Rescue Equipment